Jollywatt/typst-fletcher/src/main.typ

 ///  points for connecting edges.
 ///
 ///  This does not affect node layout, only how edges connect to the node.
+///
-/// - shape (string, auto): Shape of the node, one of `"rect"` or `"circle"`.
+/// - shape (rect, circle, function, auto): Shape to draw for the node.
 If
-/// `auto`, shape is automatically chosen depending on the aspect ratio of the
+///  `auto`, one of `rect` or `circle` is chosen depending on the aspect ratio
-/// node's label.
+///  of the node's label.
+///
+///  Some other shape functions are provided in the `fletcher.shapes` submodule,
+///  including #(
+///  	fletcher.shapes.diamond,
+///  	fletcher.shapes.parallelogram,
+///  	fletcher.shapes.hexagon,
+///  	fletcher.shapes.house,
+///  ).map(i => [#i]).join([, ], last: [, and ]).
+///
+///  Custom shapes should be specified as a function `(node, extrude) => (..)`
+///  returning `cetz` objects.
+///  - The `node` argument is a dictionary containing the node's attributes,
+///    including its center position (`node.real-pos`), the label's dimensions
+///    (`node.size`), and other options (such as `node.corner-radius`, which may
+///    not have an effect for some shapes).
+///  - The `extrude` argument is a length which the shape outline should be
+///   extruded outwards by.
+This serves two functions: to support automatic edge
+///   anchoring with a node `outset`, and to create multi-stroke effects using
+///   `extrude`.
+///
+///  #fletcher.diagram(
+/// )
+///
 /// - stroke (stroke): Stroke style for the node outline.
 Defaults to the `node-stroke` option
 ///  of `diagram()`.
 /// - fill (paint): Fill of the node.
 Defaults to the `node-fill` option of